19 Different Types Of Pedicures: Most Effective Pedicures For Every Occasion

 1. Removes Calluses And Dead Skin

 Your feet experience a lot of wear and tear daily.
 Walking around on them can create calluses and cause other skin conditions like fungal infections.
-Calluses are also caused by friction from wearing inappropriate shoes that are too tight and restrict blood flow.
+Calluses are also caused by friction from wearing inappropriate shoes that are too tight and restrict blood flow (1).

-Many pedicure techniques like warm water soak, pumice stone rub, and moisturizing – that can help in calluses removal.
+Many pedicure techniques like warm water soaks, pumice stone rub, and moisturizing may aid callus removal (2).
 Regular pedicures help maintain foot health by exfoliating dry skin cells and getting rid of rough spots.

 Jamie, a blogger, shared her experience of getting pedicures.
 She writes, “It’s not just the process, which can be very comfortable and nurturing when it’s done by a skillful and gentle nail tech, but it’s also the product.
 My feet look and feel a gazillion times better when their maintenance is entrusted to a professional (i).”